atmoswing/atmoswing-user-manual/docs/app-forecaster/preferences.rst

 Preferences
 ===========

 The preferences frame can be opened from the menu Options / Preferences of the main interface or with a button from the toolbar.
+The options related to the batch file are saved in the batch file itself, while the other options are saved in the user preferences file.
+The preferences are saved when the software is closed.
+The preferences are automatically loaded when the software is started.
+AtmoSwing will first look for a preference file in the same directory as the executable, then in the user directory.

 Batch file properties
 ---------------------